Reilly's type inequality for the Laplacian associated to a density related with shrinkers for MCF: Proof of Theorem

 \begin{lema}\lb{e0Llp} Constant functions are eigenfunctions of $L_{\lambda_i}^\psi$ with eigenvalue $0$ if and only if $i=0$ \end{lema} \begin{demo} If we write $L_{\lambda_i}^\psi$ in the form \bec\lb{LlnD} L_{\lambda_i}^\psi = \Delta _{\ln \rho + \psi} ^{E} - \frac{\lambda_i}{\rho ^2}, \eec by \eqref{LlnD} and \eqref{intlap}, we have

 which vanishes if and only if $u$ is constant and $i=0$. \end{demo}

-The next two lemmas try to check, adapting the exposition given in \cite{Ch}, that the well known Nodal Domains Theorem of Courant is still valid for a Laplacian with density.
+In the next two lemmas we check, adapting the exposition given in \cite{Ch}, that the well known Nodal Domains Theorem of Courant is still valid for a Laplacian with density.
 First we recall the concept of nodal domain and the classical Sturm theorem.

-The {\it nodal domains of a function} $f:M\flecha \re$ are the connected components of the set $M-\{ x \in M \ / \ f(x) = 0 \}$.
+The {\it nodal domains of a function} $f:M\flecha \re$ are the connected components of the set $M\setminus \{ x \in M \, | \ f(x) = 0 \}$.

 \textbf{Sturm's Theorem} (\cite{CL}, page 214) {\it The eigenvalue problem $(p y')'+ \mu \ p\ y =0$ for periodic functions $y$ on $\re$ of period $L$ has solution for a sequence of values of $\mu$